david-lively/element_cs/README.md

       di.y += dvdY;
     }
     else
       break; // all candidates are outside of the sample area, so we're done.
-This should never trigger.
   }
   return path_length;
 ```